From zero-eight-fifteen to bombastic - Which phrases you'd better not use in wartime

 How do I express myself to my customers?

 COCO Says: An official company statement is only appropriate at such times if you are careful about what you say.
 Therefore, think carefully about whether you have something to say on the subject.
-And if not, it's also okay to keep it short.
+And if not, it's okay to keep it short.
 However, saying nothing at all about a hot topic is not the best approach either.
-As long as you speak roughly without going into too much detail, you're on the safe and credible side, because: Every detail also brings more surface for attack.
+As long as you speak roughly without going into too much detail, you're on the safe and credible side, because: Every detail brings with it more room for attack.

 That's what people need right now!

 Anyone who recorded or published a feel-good podcast in the period immediately after the Russian attack quickly realized, "This doesn't feel right now somehow."
 The easiest thing to do is to pause newsletters or podcasts indefinitely until the shock slowly wears off.
 And that's what some did during the first weeks of the war.
 But there's another way to pick people up during special times.
-Our approach: Thematize real Emotions.
+Our approach: Theme real Emotions.
 Deal with your emotions and be honest about them.
-People don't need hollow, uplifting phrases right now.
+People don't need a hollow pep talk right now.
 Go for authenticity.
 Show what moves you.

-However, this does not mean that every company must now re-plan its marketing strategy.
+However, this does not mean that every company now has to re-plan its marketing strategy.
 Psychological studies show that people get used to a crisis after about 6 months and fall back into familiar behavior patterns.
-However, during a crisis, especially at the beginning and in special escalation phases, it should be checked which messages should be communicated and how.
-To deal sensitively with statements and messages.
-To help you do this better, it helps to see things through the customer's glasses.
+However, during a crisis, especially at the beginning and in special escalation phases, it should be checked which messages should be communicated and how, in order to ensure a sensitive handling of statements and messages.
+To help you do this, it helps to see things through the customer's lens.

-For example, ask yourself, "How does this post affect someone who doesn't know my company?", "How does this affect someone who doesn't know my story?", "What words come across as provocative or tactless?", "Could my words be misunderstood in a different context?".
+For example, ask yourself, "How does this post affect someone who doesn't know my company?", "How does this affect someone who doesn't know my story?", "What words strike me as provocative or tactless?", "Could my words be misunderstood in a different context?".
 Here's a concrete example: Calling your offering a "bombastic product" is not a good idea in wartime.